EconometricsLibrary/EconometricsLibrary.github.io/about.md

 is dropped.)
 The [Librelist homepage][a1] has more information about their mailing list service.

-It's worth emphasizing: we want to respect every author's copyright.
-Where possible, we'd like to host a local copy of all of the resources listed here to mitigate linkrot, but if we have misinterpreted your license or your intent, please email the project mailing list and we will happily remove it.
+It’s worth emphasizing: we want to respect every author’s copyright.
+Where possible, we’d like to host a local copy of all of the resources listed here to mitigate linkrot, but if we have misinterpreted your license or your intent, please email the project mailing list and we will happily remove it.